Richard-Burd/Richard-Burd.github.io/_posts/2020-07-08-react_setup_with_rails_api_server.markdown

 ```
 Now when you run **$ rails start** the program should boot and you should be able to navigate to both the front & back ends as shown below.
 ![enter image description here](https://i.imgur.com/C0vGLhY.jpg)
+Once you see the Rails back-end graphic as shown above, you should be able to navigate to the actual JSON you want by typing in something like: **localhost:3001/posts** or **localhost:3001/author/1** depending on how you setup your Rails controllers and and routes.

 If you would like more detailed information on this setup, see this blog post [here.](https://www.newline.co/fullstack-react/articles/how-to-get-create-react-app-to-work-with-your-rails-api/)&nbsp; It goes into more detail than this quick-reference guide blog-post.&nbsp;  Note that the author there does not utilize the ***rack-cors*** ruby gem, and I do not use the author's recommendation for [setting up the proxy](https://www.newline.co/fullstack-react/articles/how-to-get-create-react-app-to-work-with-your-rails-api/#setting-up-the-proxy).&nbsp;That said, they more or less accomplish the same thing.